Budget Your Weekly Expenses

 How to use the VisiHow Budget Template

 Before proceeding, take note that you can only fill in the green cells.
-Accepted values are numbers, so do not enter amounts in texts and words.
+Accepted values are numbers, so do not enter amounts in text and words.

-- If the template generated a break-even or reflects that your income is equal to your expenses plus savings, it will tell you that you do not have extra cash for other spending.
+- When you break even.
+If the template generated a break-even result or reflects that your income is equal to your expenses plus savings, it will tell you that you do not have extra cash for spending.

-- If it shows that you have a surplus amount at the end of the month, or your income is greater than the sum of expenses and savings, it will show how much extra money you have and will also tell you that you can spend more on two expenses that you assigned with small amounts.
+- Surplus.
+If it shows that you have a surplus amount at the end of the month, or your income is greater than the sum of expenses and savings, it will show how much extra money you have and will also tell you that you can spend more on two expenses that you assigned with small amounts.
 It will also recommend you to add the surplus amount to your savings, showing you the total after adding it up.
 You can also use that extra cash to buy things that you want.

-- If the template reflects that your expenses are more than what you earned, it will suggest that you deduct an X amount of a lesser important expense to achieve a break-even.
-It is recommended that you do not manipulate the target savings, but in most cases, when it is required, you will need to consider postponing to purchase anything that is not in the list of necessities.
-It is better to save up the amount required before you plan to purchase something that is not included in the budget.
+- Deficit.
+If the template reflects that your expenses are more than what you earned, it will suggest that you deduct X amount of money from a less important expense to achieve a break-even result.
+It will be recommended that you don't manipulate the target savings, but in most cases, when it is required, you'll need to consider postponing a purchase that is not on the list of necessities.
+It is better to save up the amount required before you plan to purchase something that is not included in your budget.

 Weekly vs Monthly Expenses

 How do you manage weekly or monthly expenses?
 Is it better to budget on a monthly or weekly basis?
 This will all depend on the schedule of the bills against your salary schedule, and how often you get paid.
 Weekly expenses are a lot easier to manage because you are able to set aside a budget for seven days.
-You also have the chance to adjust your savings, especially if you still have groceries left and you've already paid your bills the previous week.
-You could even plan for a special weekend every two weeks, knowing you already have settled your financial obligations.
+You also have the opportunity to adjust your savings, especially if you still have groceries left and you've already paid your bills the previous week.
+You can even plan for a special weekend every two weeks, knowing you've already tended to your financial obligations.

-If you get paid on a monthly basis, it is ideal to always anticipate financial obligations a couple or a few weeks ahead.
-Once you receive your monthly salary, it would be best to set aside money for your bills first then do your grocery.
-What's good about planning your budget on a monthly basis is that, you can actually see how much money will be left for food and other stuff.
+If you get paid on a monthly basis, it is ideal to always anticipate financial obligations a few weeks ahead.
+Once you receive your monthly salary, set aside money for your bills first, then do your groceries.
+What's good about planning your budget on a monthly basis is that you can actually see how much money will be left for food and other stuff.
 You get to see how much you save for the month and plan for the next month ahead of time.
 That being said, it takes more discipline to manage getting paid monthly.
 If you run out of money too quickly, you'll have a longer wait before your next payday.

-At this time and age of technology, it is common for people to have several part-time jobs, rather than one full-time job, or have a part-time job in addition to their full-time job.
-Even though you may earn more than what you require, it is always advisable to keep your head above the water – never overspend.
+In this age of technology, it is common for people to have several part-time jobs, rather than one full-time job, or have a part-time job in addition to their full-time job.
+Even though you may earn more than you require, it's always advisable to keep your head above the water.
+Never overspend!
 Instead, save up for the future and emergency needs.